RCPilot1604/RCPilot1604.github.io/_posts/2021-5-29-IoT Switches.md

 As for the physical buttons that would control the switches from the hardware itself, I ordered small [16mm buttons](https://www.aliexpress.com/item/32896357009.html?spm=a2g0s.9042311.0.0.27424c4dng17cv) that would sit in a 3d printed case to be mounted in place of the existing switch panels of the UK switch socket box.
 Files to the entire project will be available soon!

+The relays I used were [SRD-05VDC-SL-C](https://www.aliexpress.com/item/4000917645316.html?spm=a2g0s.9042311.0.0.27424c4dMXmNxu) purchased of AliExpress with a voltage and current rating of 10A @250 VAC.

+To power this entire setup, I used an inexpensive transformer unit [AC-DC 5V 700mA Transformer Power Supply Unit](https://www.aliexpress.com/item/33012749903.html?spm=a2g0s.9042311.0.0.27424c4d3PbPY4).
+I have used this transformer unit to power other projects before and they have worked well with no noise on the output leading to unexpected results on ESP8266s.
+The mains source for these power supplies was routed in from another nearby power source so that I could turn off the entire setup without having to turn off the entire lighting circuit of that room.

 The entire setup is installed in the socket box as shown:
 {:refdef: style="text-align: center;"}
 ![Circuit Board Installed in Socket Box]({{site.baseurl}}/images/Smart Home Switches/Box.jpg)